 Internationally, about a half-million women have breast reduction surgery each year.
 That’s the first fact.
-But what facts do you need to know if you plan to breastfeed after reduction surgery?
+But what facts do you need to know about breastfeeding after breast reduction surgery?

 1. It’s possible to breastfeed after having had breast reduction surgery